KBaria/selenium_2fa/README.md

 ### Test Data:
-The test method fetches test data using System.getProperty() add following arguments in your run configuration
+The test method fetches test data using System.getProperty() add following arguments in your run configuration ...
->-Doutlook_username=your outlook email
+-Doutlook_username=your outlook email
->-Doutlook_password=your outlook password
+-Doutlook_password=your outlook password
->-Dsteam_username=your steam username
+-Dsteam_username=your steam username
->-Dsteam_password=your steam password
+-Dsteam_password=your steam password
+...

 ### Note:
-* Steam account should be created using an Outlook email for the automation to work as intended
+Steam account should be created using an Outlook email for the automation to work as intended